agoston/spring-data-mongodb-encrypt/README.md

 # spring-data-mongodb-encrypt

-Allows any @Field to be marked with @Encrypted for per-field encryption.
+Allows any field to be marked with `@Encrypted` for per-field encryption.

 ## Features